-The last setting in this dialog (figure 19.81) concerns ploidy: Maximum expected variations.
+The last setting in this dialog (figure 19.85) concerns ploidy: Maximum expected variations.
 This is not a filtering option but a reporting option that is related to the minimum variant frequency setting.
 If the frequency or count threshold is set low enough the algorithm can call more allelic variants than the ploidy number of the organism sequenced.
-Note here, that the number of allelic variants is the variants found within both the sequencing reads and the reference sequence.
 Such a result may occur as a real result but is inconsistent with the common assumption of an infinite sites mutation model where mutations are assumed to be so rare that they never affect the same position twice.
 For this reason, you can use the maximum expected variations setting to mark reported SNPs as "complex" when they involve more allelic variations then expected from the ploidy number under an infinite sites model.
 Note, that with this interpretation the "complex" flag holds true regardless of whether the sequencing data are generated from a population sample or from an individual sample (however, see below for an exception).
 For example, using a minimum variant frequency of 30% with a diploid organism, you are allowing SNPs with up to 3 variations within the sequencing reads, and by then setting the maximum expected variations count to 2 (the default), any SNPs with 3 variations will be marked as "complex" (see below).
 A ploidy level of 1 with two allelic variants represents a special case.
 Two allelic variants can occur if all reads are found to agree on one base that differs from the reference.
 Here, the number of allelic variants is higher than the ploidy level. but this is not inconsistent with an infinite sites mutation model and will not be termed complex.
 Two allelic variants can also occur if two variants are found within the sequencing reads where one of the variants is the same as the reference.
 Again, the data are not inconsistent with an infinite sites model if the sequencing data are generated from a population sample, but they are inconsistent with a clonal mutation-free origin of a sample from a single individual.
 For this reason we have chosen to also designate this latter case as "complex".